luisgomez214/imdb_rag_system/README.md

 The LLM used for this system is Groq llama, the language model is not up to date with information from recently released movies.
 The reason why this model was used is because the goal is to provde users with information that are strictly based on the reviews from the links.
 Up to date models will already have review and critic information in its training set, making the goal difficult to achieve.

 This system focuses on the 2024 movie 'Wicked' but can easily be used for other movies.
-Simply switch the links on 'test_scrape_imdb.py'.
+Simply switch the links on 'scrape_sql.py'.

 # Setup

 First scrape all the links found in the 'External Reviews' (the ones I used are 'https://www.imdb.com/title/tt1262426/externalreviews/?ref_=tt_ov_crv').
 I used a software called ParseHub.
-Once all new links have been retrieved, replace the current links in 'test_scrape_imdb.py' with the new ones.
+Once all new links have been retrieved, replace the current links in 'scrape_sql.py' with the new ones.

 Then run:
 ```
-python3 test_scrape_imdb.py
+python3 scrape_sql.py.py
 ```

 # Database

-Once 'test_scrape_imdb.py' has been ran, a SQL database is made.
+Once 'scrape_sql.py.py' has been ran, a SQL database 'reviews.db' is made.
 The contents of the database are
 ```
     cursor.execute('''
         CREATE TABLE IF NOT EXISTS reviews (